PavithraAnbuselvam/CPP-Notes/Important Concepts/Smart Pointers.md

 # 2.std::shared_ptr

-A std::shared_ptr is a smart pointer that retains shared ownership of a dynamically allocated object through a pointer.
+A std::shared_ptr is a smart pointer that retains **shared ownership of a dynamically allocated object through a pointer**.
 Several shared_ptr objects may own the same object.

 **Reference Counting:** It uses reference counting to keep track of how many shared_ptr objects are pointing to the managed object.